-Now, we can state following convergence result.
+Now we can state following convergence result.

 THEOREM 4.9.
-The sequence $u{h,k}$ converges strongly in $L^2(Q_T)$ to the unique weak solution u of (1.1)-(1.3) as $h, k \to 0$ .
+The sequence $u{h,k}$ converges strongly in $L^2(Q_T)$ to the unique weak solution u of (1.1)-(1.3) as $h, k \to 0$.

 Proof.
-The result comes from (4.46), (4.48), (4.49), (4.64) and (4.65) and the fact that the limit u of $u{h,k}$ is in space $L^2(0,T; H^1(\Omega))$ .
-Due to uniqueness of the weak solution, which can be found in [24] not only subsequence but also the sequence $u{h,k}$ itself converges to u. $\square$
+The result comes from (4.46), (4.48), (4.49), (4.53), (4.54), and the fact that the limit u of $u{h,k}$ is in space $L^2(0,T; H^1(\Omega))$.
+Due to the uniqueness of the weak solution, which can be found in [24], not only the subsequence but also the sequence $u{h,k}$ itself converges to u. \Box

 FIG. 5.1.
 The cell segmentation and edge detection for the original image and the image filtered by 4 diffusion steps.
-Top row: the original image $(100 \times 100 \text{ pixels detail})$ with the isolines of the final state of the segmentation function (left), the graph of the final state of the segmentation function (middle), the edge detection for the original image (right).
-Bottom row: the filtered image with the isolines of the final state of the segmentation function (left), the graph of the final state of the segmentation function (middle), the edge detection for the filtered image (right).
+Top row: The original image $(100 \times 100 \text{ pixels detail})$ with the isolines of the final state of the segmentation function (left), the graph of the final state of the segmentation function (middle), and the edge detection for the original image (right).
+Bottom row: The filtered image with the isolines of the final state of the segmentation function (left), the graph of the final state of the segmentation function (middle), and the edge detection for the filtered image (right).

 5. Numerical experiments.
-In this section we present results of several computational examples using real 2D images coming from multiphoton laser scanning microscopy.
+In this section we present results of several computational examples using real two-dimensional images coming from multiphoton laser scanning microscopy.
 They represent the membranes and nuclei of cells in the early stages of zebrafish embryogenesis.
 Especially the images of membranes are well suited for processing by this type of diffusion which is documented by comparing the edge detection and cell segmentation results before and after filtering in Figures 5.1-5.4.
-In the experiments we use the spatial step h = 0.01, time step k = 0.0001, C = 1, $\alpha = 0.001$ , $\tilde{t} = 0.00001$ , $\rho = 0.002$ .
-The arising linear systems are solved using Gauss-Seidel iterations.
-The satisfactory results were obtained after few filtering steps, so the denoising method is really fast.
-In the presented experiments we do not observe any stability problems which is a usual drawback of explicit schemes, cf. [25].
+In the experiments we use the spatial step h = 0.01, time step k = 0.0001, C = 1, $\alpha = 0.001$, $\tilde{t} = 0.0001$, $\rho = 0.002$.
+The arising linear systems are solved using Gauss- Seidel iterations.
+Satisfactory results were obtained after a few filtering steps, so the denoising method is really fast.
+In the presented experiments we do not observe any stability problems which are a usual drawback of explicit schemes; cf. [25].

 The nonlinear tensor anisotropic diffusion smoothes out the noise and improves significantly the connectivity of the coherent structures.
-Although the filtered image seems to be more blurred compared to the original one, cf. Fig. 5.1 left top and bottom, the enhancement of the structure connectivity and improvement of the quality of edge detection, cf. cf. Fig. 5.1 right top and bottom, enable us to get much more precise results of segmentation algorithms based on image intensity gradient information like the subjective surface method [20, 16, 2].
-In the subjective surface method, the initial segmented object is created.
-Then the initial function is evolved by nonlinear PDE, it forms a shock profile during the evolution and the segmented object is detected as an isoline of the final (numerically steady) state of the segmentation function, for details we refer to [20, 16].
-Since many spurious noisy structures can be seen in the original image, which is expressed in highly noisy edge detection result, the segmentation algorithm can hardly find the correct cell boundary using the noisy data.
-It is difficult to chose proper isoline when several shocks are formed in the irregular steady state which is created due to a noise in the image, cf. Fig. 5.1 left and middle top.
-On the other hand, using few steps of the nonlinear tensor anisotropic diffusion, all level lines are accumulated along the cell boundary (just one shock is created in the final state of segmentation function), cf. Fig. 5.1 left and middle bottom, and the cell can be segmented precisely.
-Now, it is easy to choose isoline for the cell boundary representation, we take the average of minimal and maximal values of the final segmentation function, and, in Fig. 5.2 we show the segmentation results for several cells visualizing it both for unfiltered and filtered images.
-We use the same parameters of the subjective surface segmentation method in both cases and one can see much more precise segmentation results after filtering.
+Although the filtered image seems to be more blurred compared to the original one-cf. Figure 5.1 (left top and bottom)-the enhancement of the structure connectivity and improvement of the quality of edge detection-cf. Figure (5.1 right top and bottom)-enable us to get much more precise results of segmentation algorithms based on image intensity gradient information such as the subjective surface method [20, 16, 2].
+In the subjective surface method, the initial segmentation function in the form of a peak centered in the approximate centroid of the segmented object is created.
+Then the initial function is evolved by nonlinear PDE, it forms a shock profile during the evolution, and the segmented object is detected as an isoline of the final (numerically steady) state of the segmentation function; for details we refer to [20, 16].
+Since many spurious noisy structures can be seen in the original image, which is expressed in a highly noisy edge